StefanKumarasinghe/CodeMasterPro/README.md

 - **DEEP ANALYSIS** - Analyses the large codes in detail, mostly 50000+ character codes Can you give me a deep anaysis of the code

+- **GITHUB** - Uses GitHub API to fetch examples and learn from them more effectively

+- **CONTEXT** - Allows you to upload your codebase and provide context to your queries

 ## Main Chain of Thought